haydenmc/iwantmyname-PowerShell/README.md

 It would be *awesome* if they provided an API that used API keys or something instead of basic auth with your account username and password.
 But oh well.
 I guess this is what we have to work with.

+### To add a scheduled task:
+Simply open `taskschd.msc` and add a task to launch a program with the following:
+- File: `powershell.exe`
+- Arguments: `-ExecutionPolicy Bypass -File C:\Path\To\Update-DnsRecord.ps1 -AddressFamily IPv6 -InterfaceAlias "Your Network Interface" -Hostname "your.domain.here" -RecordType "AAAA" -Username "your@username.com" -Password "hunter2"`